17+ Facts about Arctic Terns From Arctic to Antarctic! (Free Printable)

 These small seabirds are naturally equipped to fly long distances.
 Their lightweight bodies, short legs, and narrow wings allow them to glide effortlessly through the air on a gentle breeze.

-Facts About Arctic Terns:
+Facts About Arctic Terns

-Arctic Terns: The Champions of Migration and Their Amazing Feats:
+Arctic Terns Are The Champions of Migration

-The arctic tern, a small seabird, is known to undertake the longest migration of any animal on Earth.
 To avoid harsh winters and predators and to take advantage of the abundant food sources available in both hemispheres at different times of the year, the arctic tern annually traverses the globe from the northern hemisphere to the southern hemisphere and back again.

-This incredible journey covers a distance of approximately 45,000-60,000km (28,000-37,000 miles) annually, earning these birds the well-deserved title of the “Champion of Migration,” a term coined by Wells W. Cooke 🍪, the father of bird migration.
+This incredible journey covers a distance of approximately 45,000-60,000km (28,000-37,000 miles) annually, earning these birds the well-deserved title of the “Champion of Migration,” a term coined by Wells W. Cooke, the father of bird migration.

-The Arctic Terns Migrate in Large Groups and Split at the Equator:
+The Arctic Terns Migrate in Large Groups and Split at The Equator

 The Arctic Terns Migrate In Large Groups And Split At The Equator

-During their annual migration, Arctic terns travel in large groups from northern Polar Regions like Alaska or Iceland, flying over the Atlantic Ocean 🌊 and along the coast of Europe.
+During their annual migration, Arctic terns travel in large groups from northern Polar Regions like Alaska or Iceland, flying over the Atlantic Ocean and along the coast of Europe

-The Fascinating Coordination of Arctic Terns’ Northbound Migration:
+Coordination of Arctic Terns’ Northbound Migration

 Interestingly, the species’ northbound migration doesn’t involve such a distinct split at the equator.
 The route back to the northern polar region is relatively similar for large groups of Arctic terns.